 THINGS TO DO IN MARSEILLE, FRANCE

-Marseille is a typical definition of an old city, an idyllic city by the port located in the southern region of France.
+Looking to visit the south of France and need some ideas on things to do in Marseille, France.
+This part of France is a typical definition of an old, idyllic city by the port.
 The city borders clear waters that gracefully give way to a landscape so luscious with incredible rock formations and it boasts of being the second largest and the oldest city in the whole of France.
 It is a rich historical tourist destination, so even as you plan your trip to Marseille, exploring the historical landmarks in the region should be on your itinerary.